antmicro/distant-rec/README.md

 This project uses additional submodules.
 Be sure to initialize and clone them before you proceed.

-You also need to install our custom version of CMake.
-The sources along with the instructions are located in `tools/cmake`.
+You also need to install a custom version of CMake, the sources along with the instructions are located in `tools/cmake`.

 The last step is configuring the server, port and the project build folder (explained in the next section) in the `config.ini` file.
 An example `config.ini.example` file is in the root of the repository.

 ## Usage

-After ensuring that the previous steps has succeed, generate the YAML file by running `cmake <dir> -G "Ninja" | ./tools/dep2yaml/dep2yaml.py > out.yml` (where `<dir>` is the catalog containing your project).
+After ensuring that the previous steps have succeeded, generate the YAML file by running `cmake <dir> -G "Ninja" | ./tools/dep2yaml/dep2yaml.py > out.yml` (where `<dir>` is the folder containing your project).

 Now that the prerequisite files are ready, the execution looks as follows: `./raclient.py <dependencies yml file> target`.

-The client has an possibility to dry run the build (e.g. it doesn't actually perform the build — there's no communication with server whatsoever).
+The client has a possibility to dry run the build (e.g. it doesn't actually perform the build — there's no communication with the server whatsoever).
 To perform such a build, modify the command above by appending `--no-server`.